-Tai Chi for Health and Happiness is a centre for Tai Chi, Qigong and Meditation practice based in the heart of Bristol and the South West of England.
-We follow the teaching of Dr Shen Hongxun who taught Tai Chi standing exercises (Taiji 37) as a means to develop strong internal movements for the purpose of self-healing and martial practice.
+Tai Chi for Health and Happiness is a centre for Tai Chi, Qigong and Meditation practice based in Bristol.
+Classes are led by Andrew Wormald, and we follow the teaching of Dr Shen Hongxun who taught Tai Chi standing exercises (Taiji 37) as a means to develop strong internal movements for the purpose of self-healing and martial practice.
 Dr Shen also founded Taijiwuxigong which is a style of Qigong derived from Tai Chi but simplified in order to clarify the movements and make them accessible to all.
 In our classes you will learn the Taiji 37 Standing Exercises and Yang Style Form as well as Taijiwuxigong, but also draw on exercises from other systems such as the Tendon Changing Classic (Yijin jing), Dragon Daoyin, Twelve Emei Daoyin, and Five Animals Daoyin.
 During our classes we explore basic partner exercises in order to understand how Tai Chi forces feel when applied to one another but we do not engage in any kind of sparring or competition.
 At a later date, we can learn to practice Pushing Hands, Free Fighting (sanshou), and Straight Sword Form.

 What is Tai Chi?

 Tai Chi is a traditional form of Chinese martial art which focuses on the cultivation of physical and mental wellbeing through harmonising body, breath and mind into one unbroken whole.
 The practice developed as a result of combining traditional martial arts with the principals of Qigong exercise.
 It is enjoyed today by people from all walks of life who have come to appreciate the profound effects that come with finding tranquillity in movement.